 Eliminating the DC portion of the signal and focusing on a very key frequency range results in a very stable and responsive dust reading.

 Dynamic Induction has one of the largest operating ranges of any sensor on the market.
-But where other manufacturers “dump” down their lesser sensors and limit the operating range, all of our sensors; Scout, Atlas and Titan models, are based on the same analysis platform so that they all provide the same high level of dust detection.
+But where other manufacturers “dumb” down their lesser sensors and limit the operating range, all of our sensors; Scout, Atlas and Titan models, are based on the same analysis platform so that they all provide the same high level of dust detection.
 The DC portion of the signal, Triboelectric Effect, requires that particles directly impact the sensing rod to transfer the DC charge.
 Any build-up on the rod or material changes can affect the transfer rate of the charge to the rod.
 Monitoring the AC portion of the signal means that it is not affect by solids build-up on the sensor’s rod and has shown no affects or bias to changes in gas velocity.

 Several tests have been conducted over the years to demonstrate how Dynamic Induction technology has a much larger monitoring zone and therefore provides a more representative dust reading than other technologies.